-- D Make sure the disc is inserted into the optical disc drive with the label facing upward. - □ Make sure the necessary program(s) is installed according to the manufacturer's instructions. - □ If a disc is dirty or damaged, your computer will stop responding.
+- □ Make sure the disc is inserted into the optical disc drive with the label facing upward. - □ Make sure the necessary program(s) is installed according to the manufacturer's instructions. - □ If a disc is dirty or damaged, your computer will stop responding.
 Follow these steps: - 1 Press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart to restart the computer. - 2 Remove the disc from the optical disc drive. - 3 Check the disc for dirt or damage.
-If you need to clean the disc, see Handling Discs (page 149) for instructions. - □ If you are playing a disc and cannot hear sound, do any of the following: - □ The volume may have been turned off by the 💌 button.
-Press the button once again. - □ The volume may have been minimized by the 🔄 button.
-Press the 🔄 button several times or keep pressing the button to turn up the volume loud enough to hear sound. - □ Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings. - □ Check the volume setting in the audio mixer. - □ If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer. - □ Make sure the correct driver software is installed.
-Follow these steps: - 1 Click Start and Control Panel. - 2 Click System and Maintenance. - 3 Click System.
+If you need to clean the disc, see Handling Discs (page 154) for instructions. - □ If you are playing a disc and cannot hear sound, do any of the following: - □ The volume may have been turned off by the w button.
+Press the button once again. - □ The volume may have been minimized by the button.
+Press the button several times or keep pressing the button to turn up the volume loud enough to hear sound. - □ Right-click the volume icon on the taskbar and click Open Volume Mixer to check the settings. - □ Check the volume setting in the audio mixer. - □ If you are using external speakers, check the volume settings on the speakers and the connections between the speakers and your computer.

+- □ Make sure the correct driver software is installed.
+Follow these steps:

+- 1 Click Start and Control Panel.

+- 2 Click System and Maintenance.

+- 3 Click System.

-4 Click Device Manager on the left pane.
+- 4 Click Device Manager in the left pane.

 The Device Manager window appears with a listing of your computer's hardware devices.

 If an "X" or an exclamation point appears on the listed device, you may need to enable the device or reinstall the drivers.

 - 5 Double-click the optical disc drive device to open a list of the optical disc drives of your computer. - 6 Double-click the desired drive.

-You can confirm the driver software by selecting the Driver tab, and clicking Driver Details.

-- 7 Click OK to close the window. - Make sure an adhesive label is not affixed to a disc.
+You can confirm the driver software by selecting the Driver tab, and clicking Driver Details. - 7 Click OK to close the window. - Make sure an adhesive label is not affixed to a disc.
 Adhesive labels can come off while the disc is in the optical disc drive and damage the drive or cause it to malfunction. - □ If a region code warning appears, the disc may be incompatible with the optical disc drive.
 Check the package to make sure the region code is compatible with the optical disc drive. - □ If you notice condensation on your computer, do not use the computer for at least one hour.
-Condensation can cause the computer to malfunction. - A Make sure your computer is running on the AC power supply and try the disc again.
+Condensation can cause the computer to malfunction. - □ Make sure your computer is running on the AC power supply and try the disc again.

-What should I do if I cannot play Blu-ray Disc media?
+What should I do if I cannot play Blu-ray Disc media or my computer becomes unstable during Blu-ray Disc playback?

-You may not be able to play some Blu-ray Disc contents on your computer.
-To play such contents, download and install the latest updates for WinDVD BD using VAIO Update.
+You may not be able to play some Blu-ray Disc contents on your computer, or the computer may become unstable during Blu-ray Disc playback.
+To play such contents normally, download and install the latest updates for the WinDVD BD using the VAIO Update.

 To download and install the updates on the computer, it must be connected to the Internet.
-For information on how to connect the computer to the Internet, see Using the Internet (page 75).
+For information on how to connect the computer to the Internet, see Using the Internet (page 76).